Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 **Purpose**: Test the workflow when we assume all biospecimen entities (samples, specimens, experiments, read groups) have already been submitted to PCGL in advance.
 This scenario only requires file and analysis metadata for submission.

 **What this tests**:
-- Analysis-only submission pathway (biospecimen entities already exist)
+- Analysis entities only submission pathway (biospecimen entities already exist)
 - Minimal metadata validation (no biospecimen data required)
-- Workflow behavior when biospecimen dependencies are satisfied or not
+- Workflow behavior when biospecimen entities dependencies are satisfied or not
 - Error handling for missing optional metadata

 ```bash